Dceglio1/ALS5224/README.md

 #### Code in ARC for DIAMOND

 Inputs:
-- CARD4.0.1.dmnd: This is the DIAMOND file created from the fasta file from the referecne database
+- CARD4.0.1.dmnd: This is the DIAMOND file created from the fasta file from the reference database (CARD database, version 4.0.1)
 - RpoB.dmnd: DIAMOND file showing all rpob genes.
 Created by someone else
 - FASTQ files: Samples from after running fastq, bbduk, and vsearch